ginkgostreet/org.chorusamerica.memrel/README.md

 setting their conferment relationship types to the following selection:

-- Employee Of
+- Employer Of
-- Administrative Staff Member of
+- Has an Administrative staff member
-- Board Member of
+- Has a Board member
-- Chief Administrative Director of
+- Has as Chief Administrative Director
-- Chief Artistic Leader of
+- Has as Chief Artistic Leader
-- Board President/Chairman of
+- Has as Board President/Chairman
-- Artistic Staff Member of
+- Has an Artistic staff member
-- Primary Contact
+- Has a Primary Contact

 ### Bulk Actions